MadsonPaulo/autcel/README.md

 Abstract

-Autcel is a desktop tool capable of creating and simulating two-dimentional cellular automatons.
+ESACEL is a desktop tool capable of creating and simulating two-dimentional cellular automatons.

 Contact